MarianoMartin2022/bot-wordlist/README.md

 # bot-wordlist
-Too many bots are searching for resources on my server, so i put them on a .txt file
+Too many bots are sending requests to my server, so i put them on a .txt file

 You can use this as wordlists for pentesting